snayal/IS7024_Project/README.md

 #### Dependencies

-Property type projects in Cincinnati data are available and accessible.
+Different type of Property projects in Cincinnati data are available and accessible.

 #### Assumptions